Harris-D/Shoot-dont-shoot/README.md

 # Shoot-dont-shoot
-A repository to store code for an cognitive training task created for a Ministry of Defence funded research project.
+A repository to store code for a cognitive training task created for a Ministry of Defence funded research project.

+This project examined whether an inhibition training task (based on Ducrocq et al., 2016) was effective at enhancing cognitive function in both armed police and civilian populations.

+Includes code for:
+1. An inhibition task that uses a singleton distractor to develop inhibition capability
+2. A matched active control task that involes the same visual search element but without the singleton
+3. A shoot/don't-shoot task based on Nieuwenhuys et al. 2012
+4. A standard version of the Eriksen flanker task

+Code can also be accessed from:  https://gitlab.pavlovia.org/Harris Or the tasks can be downloaded from Pavlovia.

+- Ducrocq, E., Wilson, M., Vine, S., & Derakshan, N. (2016).
+Training attentional control improves cognitive and motor task performance.
+Journal of sport and exercise psychology, 38(5), 521-533.
+- Nieuwenhuys, A., Savelsbergh, G. J., & Oudejans, R. R. (2012).
+Shoot or don't shoot?
+Why police officers are more inclined to shoot when they are anxious.
+Emotion, 12(4), 827.